Levalicious/P2PNet/README.md

 The k value is specific to Kademlia-style routing, which uses "buckets" instead of a large list of peers.
 The sufficientPeers value allows the network to periodically (every 15 minutes) check to make sure it has a certain number of peers.
 If it doesn't have enough to satisfy this number, it'll attempt to connect to more.
 Past the sufficientPeer value, network churn should allow for a stable increase in peercounts, but the sufficientPeer check acts as a helper to the bootstrap mechanism.

+## Credit
+This library is based off of the code of [Carrdinal](https://github.com/Carrdinal) with assistance from [Soul](https://github.com/soulblade249).
+Also, the cryptographic portion of the code is taken from EthereumJ.